Geometric Phase in Quantum Synchronization: Geometric phase of a quantum limit-cycle oscillator

 where the populations are

 The phase factors given by the exponential functions measure the solid angle traced out by each eigenvector $\ket{\phi_k(t)}$ and are a generalization of Berry's result to a spin-$1$ system~\cite{Berry1984}.
 As shown in Fig.~\ref{fig:no_signal_GP}, this formula for the GP in the limit $\omega \to 0$ matches perfectly with the numerical results.
+Note that we will provide a more rigorous derivation of the GP in Sec.~\ref{sec:approx_expr_gp}, where we show that the heuristically motivated result given by Eqs.~\eqref{eq:GP:CyclicNoSignal} and~\eqref{eq:vdP:population} is a limiting case of a more general calculation.